-We are now offering the COVID-19 self test for companies and individuals.
+A quick test for COVID-19 to be used by healthcare professionals.
 The test is quick, reliable and easy with given results in 15 minutes.
-The test is self-administered with a shallow swab in the nasal cavity and doesn’t require a health professional.
-The actual test causes minimal discomfort and can be taken 2-3 times per week, regardless of symptoms, at home or in the work place.
+The test is administered with a shallow swab in the nasal cavity or with sputum sample.
+The nasal test causes minimal discomfort and can be taken regardless of symptoms to make sure a person is not contagious.

-Gibson Medical is an authorized representative of the manufacturer NewGene Bioengineering in Sweden - the product is approved by Läkemedelsverket.
+Gibson Medical is an authorized representative of the manufacturer NewGene Bioengineering in Sweden.
 Our self-tests are available in three different packaging quantities: 1-pack, 5-pack and 25-pack.
-Each testing kit contains four components: test swab, test tube, cork and test cartridge.

 The test is performed by collecting a nasal swab sample which detects the presence of SARS-CoV-2, the virus that causes covid-19, as well as it's common mutations.
 The test has a high reliability providing it is performed in accordance with the instructions for use; over 97% sensitivity (the probability of detecting infection in an infected patient) and over 99% specificity (the probability that a positive response is actually correct).

-In the event of a positive result, you should contact 1177 or similar healthcare provider.
-Additional tests may be required to confirm viral infection or to initiate contact tracing.
+In the event of a positive result isolate the patient, additional tests may be required to confirm viral infection or to initiate contact tracing.